Skip to content

 async function handleResourceResponse() {

-const response = await fetchResourceWithToken();
+let response = await fetchResourceWithToken();

 if (response.status === 401) {

-const refreshTokenSuccess = await refreshAccessToken();
+const refreshed = await refreshAccessToken();

-if (refreshTokenSuccess) {
+if (refreshed) {

-const refreshedResponse = await fetchResourceWithToken();
+response = await fetchResourceWithToken();

 } else {